physiopy/phys2bids/docs/contributing.rst

 Contributions can be made in different ways, not only code!
 As we follow the `all-contributors`_ specification, any contribution will be recognised accordingly.

-The first thing you might want to do, is having a look at the `contributor guide <contributorfile.html>`_ page as well as the ``conduct.md`` guidelines.
+The first thing you might want to do, is having a look at the `contributor guide <contributorfile.html>`_ page as well as the `code of conduct <conduct.html>`.

 The second thing is to install ``phys2bids`` as a developer.
 This will let you run the program with the latest modification, without requiring to re-install it every time.